RedolentHalo/Zeltux/README.md

     npm install
     ```

-3. **Create a `config.json` file:**
+3. **Create Configuration files:**
-   In the root of the project, copy the example configuration file:
+   In the root of the project, copy the example configuration files:

     ```bash
     cp config.json.example config.json
+    cp .env.example .env
     ```

 4. **Fill in Your Configuration:**